All the Unanswered Questions We Still Have About Game of Thrones

 Howlen Reed and his daughter Meera were conspicuously missing from both the Battle of Winterfell and the small council of men and women who decided the fate of Westeros in the final episode.
 The Reeds are loyal to House Stark — so loyal that Meera schlepped Bran all around the North for several seasons and didn’t receive so much as a hug from the man who is now king when she departed.

 Their final exchange was incredibly disturbing.
-Bran is unable to show one ounce of compassion the the woman who lost her brother and almost lost her life trying to protect him.
+Bran was unable to show one ounce of compassion the the woman who lost her brother and almost lost her life trying to protect him.
 Meera tells Bran in that scene that Bran “died in that cave,” i.e. that he lost every ounce of humanity when he became the Three-Eyed Raven.
 I wonder what she would have to say about the fact that Westeros is now ruled by a souped-up version of Siri instead of the boy she once knew.

 Nymeria the direwolf